ljw1004/csharpspec/csharp/basic-concepts.md

 ### Accessibility domains

 The ***accessibility domain*** of a member consists of the (possibly disjoint) sections of program text in which access to the member is permitted.
 For purposes of defining the accessibility domain of a member, a member is said to be ***top-level*** if it is not declared within a type, and a member is said to be ***nested*** if it is declared within another type.
-Furthermore, the ***program text*** of a program is defined as all program text contained in all source files of the program, and the program text of a type is defined as all program text contained in the *type-declaration*s of that type (including, possibly, types that are nested within the type).
+Furthermore, the ***program text*** of a program is defined as all program text contained in all source files of the program, and the program text of a type is defined as all program text contained in the *type_declaration*s of that type (including, possibly, types that are nested within the type).

 The accessibility domain of a predefined type (such as `object`, `int`, or `double`) is unlimited.